Keiko (orca): Evaluation of the re-introduction process

 According to Simon et al. (2009) Keiko's return to humans for food and for company confirms the failure of the project.

-Reasons cited for Keiko's failure to adapt include his early age at capture, the long history of captivity, prolonged lack of contact with conspecifics and strong bonds with humans.
+Reasons cited for Keiko's failure to adapt include his early age at capture, the long history of captivity, prolonged lack of contact with other orcas, and strong bonds with humans.

 In spite of those comments, David Phillips, executive director of the Free Willy-Keiko Foundation, praised the release project: "We took the hardest candidate and took him from near death in Mexico to swimming with wild whales in Norway".
 "Keiko had five years with the sights and sounds of natural seawater.
 I think it was a great success in terms of Keiko, his well-being, and the whole world that wanted to do the right thing."

 Others also claim that the release was a success, and The Huffington Post called it a "phenomenal success ... giving him years of health and freedom".

 The total cost of freeing Keiko was about US$20 million.
 The lead author of the study published by Marine Mammal Science said: "You can't just let these animals out into the wild.
 You have to take the responsibility, and that might cost a lot of money.
 The fortune spent on Keiko might have been better invested in conservation programs to protect whales and their habitat ...
 But that's not as appealing as the adventures of a single whale".

 An alternative to freeing orcas after long-term captivity, is the use of a "sanctuary" or "oceanic enclosure" (sea pen), according to Lori Marino of the Whale Sanctuary Project.

-"They can’t be released, but their quality of life can be improved by orders of magnitude", Marino said in a 2016 interview where she agreed that the cost would be high ($15 to $20 million).
-"It’s a solemn responsibility, and it’s the best we can do for animals that are in captivity."
+"They can't be released, but their quality of life can be improved by orders of magnitude", Marino said in a 2016 interview where she agreed that the cost would be high ($15 to $20 million).
+"It's a solemn responsibility, and it's the best we can do for animals that are in captivity."

 Filmography

 In 2010 the film Keiko: The Untold Story was released.
 In 2013 a New York Times video, The Whale Who Would Not Be Freed, included interviews about Keiko's return to the ocean.
+In 2024 the New York Times released a podcast focused on Keiko titled The Good Whale.